hashicorp/consul/website/source/docs/guides/servers.html.md

 To remove all agents that accidentally joined the wrong set of servers, clear out the contents of the data directory (`-data-dir`) on both client and server nodes.

-These graceful methods to remove servres assumse you have a healthly cluster.
+These graceful methods to remove servers assumes you have a healthly cluster.
 If the cluster has no leader due to loss of quorum or data corruption, you should plan for [outage recovery](/docs/guides/outage.html#manual-recovery-using-peers-json).